Al-aqua/intro-to-ai-lapman/src/chapter_10.md

 ## Requirements

 - Python 3.8 or later
-- Understanding of Chapters 7, 8, and 9 (including uninformed search and basic heuristic techniques)
+- Understanding of Labs 7, 8, and 9 (including uninformed search and basic heuristic techniques)
 - Basic knowledge of priority queues, heaps, and time complexity analysis
 - Familiarity with mathematical concepts like distance calculations